VictorSegura99/Alien-Earth/index.md

 It consist of 3 little aliens, every one of them with different powers and strengths that explore the world they are on.

+The Team is a young Developer pair formed by Oriol Capdevila and Víctor Segura.
 ___________________________________________________
 TEAM PHOTO